Download the full rules here: VSSC_Lawn_Bowling_Rules.pdf

 - Bowls which finish outside rink boundaries are removed by that player’s Skip.

-- On the line is in.
+- A bowl lands on a line, it is considered ‘in’.
 (Players on the mat end of rink stand on marker and advise).

 - Bowls which land in ditch are also removed... unless it touched the jack when first delivered.

 - If the jack is knocked out of bounds it’s re-centered at the 2m mark.